yeritsyan/connect-four-game/README.md

 1. Clone this repository
 2. Install dependencies `npm i`
-3. Start project locally with `npm run start`
+3. Start project locally with `npm run dev`

-For building the project rin `npm run build`.
-This will build the react app into javascript files into the _/build_ folder
+For building the project run `npm run build`.
+This will build the react app as _production_ version into javascript files into the _/build_ folder
+Afterwards you can run this production version with `npm run preview`

+To deploy on github-pages run `npm run deploy` (this will run the `predeploy` script automatically)

 # Documentation of original author